michelsazevedo/milo/README.md

 ### Features

-## Features

 - **Google Account Authentication**
   Securely connect your Gmail account with Milo using Google OAuth.
-No sensitive credentials are stored — authentication is handled safely through Google.
+No sensitive credentials are stored.
+Authentication is handled safely through Google.

 - **Real-time Email Updates**
   Milo listens for new emails via Google Pub/Sub, ensuring that your inbox updates instantly as soon as a new message arrives.